leroy-merlin-br/mongolid/README.md

 <a name="mass-assignment"></a>
 ## Mass Assignment

-If you are extending `Mongolid\ActiveRecord` you can set an array of attributes to the model constructor.
+If you are extending `Mongolid\ActiveRecord` you can set an array of attributes to the model using the `fill` method.
 These attributes are then assigned to the model via mass-assignment.
 This is convenient; however, can be a **serious** security concern when blindly passing user input into a model.
 If user input is blindly passed into a model, the user is free to modify **any** and **all** of the model's attributes.
 By default, all attributes are fillable.

 `Mongolid\ActiveRecord` (and `Mongolid\Model\Attributes` trait) will use the `fillable` or `guarded` properties on your model.